-What are Direct PLUS Loans?
+Direct PLUS Loans

-Schools will use the information you provide on your FAFSA to determine the Direct Loan for which you qualify, and will offer it to you as part of your financial aid package.
+Schools will use the information you provide on your FAFSA to determine the loans for which you qualify, and will offer it to you as part of your financial aid package.
 You can accept all, some, or none of it.
-Generally speaking, it’s best to borrow only the amount you absolutely need to pay for your education.
+Generally speaking, it’s best to borrow only the loan amount you absolutely need to pay for your education.

 Any federal loan money you receive for grad school automatically applies first to your student account, to pay the balance of what you owe for tuition and fees.
 Whatever’s left is sent to you, to use for other education-related expenses like books or public transportation.

 In general, federal student loans offer lower interest rates that are fixed and flexible repayment terms.
 These loan terms make federal loans the best first choice for you as a grad student.